-Integrative Human Biology (IHB) is an interdisciplinary initiative based in the Departments of Anthropology and Biology.
+Integrative Human Biology (IHB) is an interdisciplinary initiative and interdepartmental minor based in the Departments of Anthropology and Biology and open to students in all majors.
 Its purpose is to advance education and research in human form and function, human evolution and biological variation, human behavior, and the roles humans play in local and global ecosystems.
-The initiative is developing an undergraduate major and minor that will help students acquire the broad but rigorous background they will need as professionals in the 21st-century health sciences and many other fields that engage directly with aspects of human adaptation and welfare.
-IHB also hosts events to promote interaction among researchers and members of the larger community.
+The IHB minor should be of particular interest to students who are considering careers in the health professions (medicine, nursing, physical therapy, public health, social work, etc.), environmental science and law, biology, and anthropology.
+For further information about the program, contact Shawn Carlyle (Anthropology advisor) at 801-581-6251 or Denise Brenes (Biology advisor) at 801-581-6244.

 News & Events